nfroidure/whook/README.md

 ### Hook.prototype.piped($:Object)

-Called when the whole pipeline is finaly piped to the response.
+Called when the whole pipeline is finally piped to the response.
 Last chance to pipe `$.resStream` to another destination.
 Applying changes to `$.res` has no effect.